 Interestingly enough, the strong and dominant name Margaret is derived from the ancient Saint Margaret, the patron of expectant mothers.
 It appears that this communal khaya is the place to see hyena cubs of varying ages engaging in play and aggressive behaviour synonymous with these bone-crushing youngsters.

-Rogan and Gem’s initial drive led to a sighting of a few youngsters and the days following their initial sighting they were rewarded with sightings of even younger cubs!
-Over the coming months we’ll deliver a host of updates about Margaret’s den site and the dynamics in play beneath the intricately built termite mound serving as cubs’ home for time-being.
+Rogan and Gem’s initial drive led to a sighting of a few youngsters, and the days following their initial sighting they were rewarded with sightings of even younger cubs!
+Over the coming months we’ll deliver a host of updates about Margaret’s den site and the dynamics in play beneath the intricately built termite mound serving as the cubs’ home for the time-being.
 There are bound to be a number of stories to emerge from the den area.
 Our Africa on Foot and nThambo Tree Camp guides will furnish us with information as the weeks pass – keep watching and we’ll keep posting!

 Rogan says, “So there was one massive termite mound with what appeared to be 3 entrances.
 We spotted what seemed to be 4 different moms with cubs of varying ages, some were nursing with their mother and others were older”.

 Staking out Margaret’s khaya gives the team an opportunity to observe textbook behaviour of hyenas in action.